empathyco/academy-batches/Path/batch_fall2022/blog/fellows.md

-# Academy Fall : 2022 Batch Wiki
+# Academy Fall: 2022 Batch Wiki

 Welcome to the Academy Fall : 2022 Batch blog! <br><br>
 In this wiki, a description of all the Academy Path learining experiences will be posted in case you are interested in keeping up with us 😄 <br>